radarFudan/LM-RMT/README.md

 Scripts for running language modeling, algorithmic and mathematical experiments can be found in the core [pytorch folder](./pytorch/).

 Our code is based on the [Transformer-XL repository](https://github.com/kimiyoung/transformer-xl).
 The recurrent memory mechanism is implemented by updating the Transformer-XL PyTorch code.
+For details please refer to the [source readme](https://github.com/kimiyoung/transformer-xl/blob/master/pytorch/README.md).

 All LM and algorithmic experiments from our paper were conducted using this repository.
 Raw experiments results from the paper can be found in the [experiments folder](./experiment_results/):